 #5 The Judgment of Luke 17 happens at the Second Coming of Jesus to the earth

 The Judgment described in Luke 17:26-30 compares the two judgments on the people of Noah's day and Lot's day with the judgment that will occur when "the Son of Man is revealed."
 Both of those early judgments "destroyed them all" (Gen. 7:21-23; 19:24-28; Luke 17:27, 29) suddenly and completely.
-This does not occur to the Tribulation-generation left behind after the Rapture.
-They are judged over a period of 7 years.
-The Judgment at the End of the Tribulation at the Second Coming, however, can be compared to the Luke 17 judgment of Lot's Sodom and Gomorrah (v.29, "fire [Greek "pur"] and brimstone"), because Christ "shall be revealed from heaven with His mighty angels in flaming fire [Greek "pur"]."
+This IMMEDIATE Sodom & Gomorrah-like judgement does not occur to the Tribulation-generation left behind after the Rapture, as would be by the passage if it were referring to the Rapture.
+Those left behind when the "floodgates" burst upon Noah and the Ark & when Lot fled Sodom were immediately destroyed.
+But those left behind after the Rapture are judged over a period of 7 years during the Tribulation.
+The Judgment at the End of the Tribulation at the Second Coming, however, can be compared to the Luke 17 judgment of Lot's Sodom and Gomorrah (v.29, "fire [Greek "pur"] and brimstone"), because it occurs immediately in a single day, and because Christ "shall be revealed from heaven with His mighty angels in flaming fire [Greek "pur"]."
 (2 Thessalonians 1:7)

 #6 "Life-as-usual" in catastrophes